backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 - Since most of these datasets require setting up a rig and scanning the whole process tends to be quite labour intensive and therefore, these datasets tend to be quite small in size.
 - The RBO dataset is the smallest but has the articulation information that allows it to be animated kinematically in physics engines.
 - The T-LESS dataset provides 30 3D models for textureless objects.
+- The most popular YCB object dataset though provides ~100 3D object models scanned  by a reconstruction system but not all the 3D models are clean.
+Some of them tend to have missing texture information or textures tend to be quite blurry.
 They have been useful for Pose Estimation in [PoseCNN](https://arxiv.org/abs/1711.00199), [DenseFusion](https://arxiv.org/abs/1901.04780)